nf-core/website/markdown/usage/nf_core_tutorial.md

 To set up the test profile, make a new branch on the  [nf-core/test-datasets](https://github.com/nf-core/test-datasets) repo through the web page (see [instructions](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository#creating-a-branch)).
 Fork the repository to your user and open a PR to your new branch with a really (really!) tiny dataset.
 Once merged, set up the `conf/test.config` file in your pipeline to refer to the URLs for your test data.

-These test datasets are used by the automated CI tests.
+These test datasets are used by the automated continuous integration tests.
 The systems that run these tests are _extremely_ limited in the resources that they have available.
 Typically, the pipeline should be able to complete in around 10 minutes and use no more than 6-7 GB memory.
 To achieve this, input files and reference genomes need to be very tiny.
 If possible, a good approach can be to use PhiX or Yeast as a reference genome.
 Alternatively, a single small chromosome (or part of a chromosome) can be used.
 If you are struggling to get the tests to run, ask for help on Slack.

 When writing `conf/test.config` remember to define all required parameters so that the pipeline will run with only `-profile test`.
 Note that remote URLs cannot be traversed like a regular file system - so glob file expansions such as `*.fa` will not work.